Why you should add Singapore to your RTW travel list

-One of the best parts about trying to have an indie experience in Singapore is that it shouldn't cost much.
-Part of experiencing the less touristy aspects of the city is simply wandering around its various markets and neighborhoods, which costs nothing.
+One of the best parts about trying to have an indie experience in Singapore is that it shouldn’t cost much.
+Part of that experience is simply wandering around its various markets and neighborhoods, which costs nothing.

 - There are plenty of great hostels and budget accommodations in Singapore, so don’t fall prey to the high priced hotels that dominate the city.